Hologos/shell-tea-timer/README.md

 - `brew/coreutils`: gnu utils prefixed with `g` (eg. `gdate`)

+If on linux, make sure you have all those things installed:

+- `espeak`: to hear audio announcements

 Make sure you have all those things installed:

 - `fzf`: to make this script interactable